Shravaniii03/Campus_Network/README.md

 The file attached is a campus network made in cisco packet tracer.
-The network has nearly 60 nodes and the data packets can be sent from one node to another successfully.
+The network has nearly 61 nodes with PCs, switches, and a central router configured as a DHCP server, SSL, VPN, and secure inter-department communication.